๐Ÿ’ง

 Key Finding: pH 8.8 water inactivated pepsin in vitro and had acid-buffering capacity, suggesting a possible role in reflux management.
 However, this was not a clinical trial.

-Try iBites Wellness Shots
+Try iBites Drinks

 Order Now